 - If it's an issue involving equality and diversity and your employer is a public sector organisation, or a private sector organisation that provides public services, you can remind your employer of its statutory public sector equality duty.
 There is more information on the website of the Equality and Human Rights Commission.
 The best way of complying with the duty is for your employer to conduct an equality impact assessment.

 - If it's an issue that is policed by an external agency such the Health and Safety Executive (HSE), then you can call them in.

 - Your employer is required to have a formal grievance procedure.
 If an informal approach is rebuffed or unlikely to work, then you should find out about it.
 Details are likely to be included in a staff handbook or your contract of employment.
-Formalising the issue in this way may be useful if your problem is with your immediate boss, as it may involve others such as your personnel or HR department.
+Formalising the issue in this way may be useful if your problem is with your immediate boss, as it may involve others such as your HR department.
 In a formal grievance hearing, you have the right to be accompanied by a colleague or a union officer.